KisangaDavid/DKBlog/src/data/blog-posts/roosterRiddle.md

 </style>

 ## Puzzle
-You must defeat a surprisingly intelligent rooster in a battle of wits involving 4 piles of kernels.
+You must defeat a surprisingly intelligent rooster in a battle of wits involving 4 piles of corn kernels.
 There are only 3 rules of battle:

 1. You and the rooster each take turns picking up kernels of corn, with you going first.
-2. On your turn you must take a positive number of kernels from a single pile.
+2. Each turn consists of taking a positive number of kernels from a single pile.
 3. The one who takes the last kernel wins.